GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/providers.rst

 internally, or how to deal with slicing.
 On slicing, we chose to use a "proxy" class for ``FitsProvider``.
-So, when sliced (through __getitem__), a ``FitsProvider`` will return a ``FitsProviderProxy``, which is also a descendant of ``DataProvider`` and reproduces the interface of its "proxyed" class.
+So, when sliced (through __getitem__), a ``FitsProvider`` will return a ``FitsProviderProxy``, which is also a descendant of ``DataProvider`` and reproduces the interface of its "proxied" class.

 More importantly, ``FitsProviderProxy`` keeps an internal mapping of the sliced